Backbase/backbase.github.io/content/posts/unpublished/custom-common-libraries-for-backend-services/post.md

 Date: unpublished
 Category: backend

-tags: custom, communication, integration, services, commonize, backend, logging, error, handling, libraries, library
+tags: custom, integration, services, commonize, backend, logging, error, handling, libraries, library

 ---

-## **Introducing Common Libraries**
+## **Introduction**

-Common libraries are like toolboxes for developers, helping simplify tasks, reuse code, decrease code duplication and keep projects organized.
+Common libraries are like toolboxes for developers, helping simplify tasks, reuse code, decrease code duplication, making projects consistent across multiple service aspects  and keep them organized.
 They're essential for making coding easier and projects more manageable.

 In this post, we go through the importance of custom common libraries in backend development, exploring their benefits, structures, and considerations.
 We'll discuss common library structures, explore commonized capabilities beyond it, examine scenarios where common libraries may not be suitable, highlight the advantages of using custom libraries, and consider their disadvantages and key considerations.
 Finally, we'll conclude with insights on effectively leveraging custom common libraries in software development.

 ---
 ## **Why Custom Common Libraries?**

-Before diving into the specifics of custom libraries, let's briefly explore why custom common libraries are valuable assets in modern development:
+Before diving into the specifics of custom libraries, let's briefly explore why custom common libraries are valuable assets in modern development before diving into the details in next sections:

 1. **Avoid Code Duplication**: By centralizing common functionalities in a custom library, developers can avoid duplicating code across projects.
-2. **Consistency**: By encapsulating communication logic within a reusable library, you ensure consistency across your projects.
+2. **Consistency**: By encapsulating common logic within a reusable library, you ensure consistency across your projects.
 This consistency simplifies maintenance and reduces the likelihood of errors.
 3. **Abstraction**: Libraries abstract away low-level implementation details, allowing developers to focus on business logic rather than intricate networking configurations.
 4. **Flexibility**: Custom libraries can be tailored to suit the specific requirements of your project, offering a level of flexibility that generic solutions may lack.
 5. **Enhanced Security**: Implementing standardized security measures within the library ensures that all API communications adhere to best practices, minimizing vulnerabilities.